 - Brush about 1-2 tbsp of glaze on each salmon filet covering the top and sides.
 (More or less depending on how thick your fish is.)
 I like to brush it on and let it sit until it gets to room temperature, or just get the chill off of it for even cooking.
 (About 20-30 minutes or so.)
 Add more glaze, or reapply before grilling or baking if desired.
 A lot will run off.

 - We use salt blocks on the grill and skin-on salmon filets.
 The filets we get from our fish market are large and thick and stand up beautifully to this glaze.
 If your filets are thin, you may want to brush a lighter amount of glaze on, but I've never found it to overpower the salmon.

-- Never-fail salmon fork test: Stick the tines of a fork halfway into the fish and hold it there for ten seconds.
-Remove and carefully tap it on your wrist (we tap it to our lips) and if it’s nice and warm, the fish is done.
+- Never-fail salmon fork test: Stick the tines of a fork just over halfway into the fish and hold it there for ten seconds.
+Remove and carefully tap it on your wrist (we tap it to our lips) and if it's nice and warm, the fish is done.
 If the tines are still cool, cook it a couple minutes at a time checking it with the fork test.
 Overcooked salmon is not great.
 The USDA currently recommends 145°, but you may like it more or less cooked.
 Nice thick filets usually take us anywhere from 10-15 minutes tops.
 Fillets without skin will cook much faster!